100 Things To Do In Paris, France Pairs Top 100 Things To DoTop 100 Things To Do In Paris, France

 The magnificent Château du Fontainebleau was the main summer residence of French Kings and of course Napoleon who described the Château de Fontainebleau as, "the work of centuries, the home of kings".
 He signed his first abdication here in 1814 and said 'goodbye I love you' to his army in its courtyard.

 As you might expect the interior of this stunning château is stunning.
 All manner of beautiful paintings, tapestries resulting in an overall feeling of being stunned.
+Château du Fontainebleau is 55 kilometres from the centre of Paris and free to get into with a Paris Pass.

 More Château du Fontainebleau